wisaaco/Bot-to-manage-torrents-in-your-raspberry/README.md

 # Telegram Bot to manage torrents in your raspberry
-Steps to create a Telegram bot for torrent managing in your raspberry and install a streaming server for your TV.

 This repository contains the instructions to create a simple bot that manages torrents.
 It is intended to be deployed on a raspberry and in turn, a streaming server can be installed to play content in your smart TV.